emma-ozanich/emma-ozanich.github.io/_posts/deep_clustering_coral_reefs.md

   teaser: Figure14.png
 ---

-Check out this page soon for a summary of my final research paper using deep embedded clustering to categorize coral reef sounds!

-from
 E. Ozanich, A. Thode, P. Gerstoft, L. A. Freeman, and S. Freeman, “Deep embedded clustering of coral reef bioacoustics,” _*J. Acoust.
 Soc.
 Am.
 149*_ (2021): 2587–2601